lancercat/OSOCR-News/README.md

 ## 12th, June, 2025
 Watch-and-Act+ (Object 313) is feature complete.
 We get some mild performance improvements beyond object 310

-Development efforts now goes to Object 32x, where we will stage a more flexible routing framework with a more inclusive protocol
+Development efforts now go to Object 32x, where we will stage a more flexible routing framework with a more inclusive protocol

 ##  ⑨ th, June, 2025
 Starting to document Watch-and-Act (Object 310), which is fully inductive and much more powerful than CFOR.